polterguy/polterguy.github.io/documentation/magic.lambda.validators/index.md

 validators.email:x:@.foo/*/email
 ```

-Most validators requires some sort of argument(s) - However, some of
+Most Hyperlambda validators requires some sort of argument(s) - However, some of
 these validators does not require arguments, such as the email validator, that simply verifies the input is a valid email address.
 To use the **[validators.regex]** validator, you should probably [learn regular expression](https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285).
 However, this is beyond the scope of this article.